ttse2021/oracle_ebs/README.md

     Docs/Edelivery_Oracle_EBS_12.2.5.00_for_IBM_AIX_Download_Summary.htm
   Patches used can be found in the document in the appendix:
     Docs/EBS 12.2.5_COOKBOOK.htm
-# The included html file, Docs/EBS 12.2.5_COOKBOOK.htm, is required
+# The included html file, Docs/EBS 12.2.5_COOKBOOK.mht, is required
   reading for more information on the oracle_ebs cookbook.
+It contains alot more detail, included disk space requirements and required file systems.

 # Miscellaneous